There is no standard commission for real estate or mortgage brokerage services in Alberta. Commissions to licensees are negotiable.

 The Real Estate Act does not permit this type of commission payment.

 Lenders or borrowers can pay mortgage brokerage fees.
 It depends what is written in the service agreement, and may also depend on which party is the client.

-Residential mortgage brokerages are prohibited from requesting fee payments before certain events occur – such an accepted mortgage commitment and the lender supplying a disclosure statement.
+Residential mortgage brokerages are prohibited from requesting fee payments before certain events occur—such as an accepted mortgage commitment and the lender supplying a disclosure statement.
 However, this only applies to personal, family, or household mortgages.

-Keep in mind the mortgage industry member must disclose to you in writing that the fee is non-refundable before accepting it from you.
-Again, this isn’t a requirement for personal, family or household mortgages.
+Keep in mind the mortgage licensee must disclose to you in writing that the fee is non-refundable before accepting it from you.
+Again, this isn’t a requirement for personal, family, or household mortgages.